Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Results

 \subsubsection{Frontal system case study}

 Frontal systems are an example of organized atmospheric systems.
-A cold front is a sharp change in temperature and winds associated with a mature cyclonic storm.
-Fronts produce rainfall since as the front moves eastward, the cold air pushes the warm air to its east upward.
+A cold front is a sharp change in temperature and winds associated with a mature, mid-latitude, cyclonic storm.
+As the front moves eastward, the cold air pushes the warm air to its east upward.
 This upward motion leads to cooling, condensation and ultimately rainfall.
 That is, these physics should manifest as multi-variate relationships with linked fine scale structures of two wind vector components and temperature that should co-locate with radar reflectivity.

-Fig.~\ref{fig:generation-front} shows an example of ResDiff downscaling a cold front.
-The position of the front is clearly visible in the southeast portion of the domain, where a strong horizontal surface temperature gradient (top) co-locates with strong across-front wind convergence (middle).
-The along-front components of the wind vector also change abruptly (middle row), which is consistent with the change in temperature.
-The super resolved gradients in the temperature and winds are encouragingly sharper than the input.
-The intense rainfall associated with this convergence line can be seen in the radar reflectivity ground truth for the same calendar date (which are shown in bottom row of Fig.~\ref{fig:radar_ref} above).
-The generated radar reflectivity is appropriately concentrated near the frontal boundary.
-Both the location of the front, and the magnitude of the horizontal wind and temperature gradients (sharpening of the front) associated with it, are captured well by ResDiff although some mispositioning of the exact front location is inevitable.
-These are reassuring signs of learnt physics during the generation task.
+Fig.~\ref{fig:generation-front} shows an example of CorrDiff downscaling a cold front.
+Examining the target data (WRF in third column), the position of the front is clearly visible in the southeast portion of the domain, where a strong horizontal 2-meter temperature gradient (top) co-locates with both a strong divergence of the across-front wind (bottom) and a reversal in direction of the along-front wind on either side of the temperature front (middle).
+Compared to the target data the ERA5 representation of this front is smoother.
+CorrDiff partially restores sharpness to the front by increasing the horizontal gradients across all three field variables.
+Although the generated front has some differences in morphology compared to the ground truth, the consistency of its morphology across winds and temperature is reassuring.
+The intense rainfall associated with the convergence at the front can be seen in the radar reflectivity for the same date and time in bottom row of Fig.~\ref{fig:radar_ref}.
+The generated radar reflectivity is appropriately concentrated near the sharpened frontal boundary at the cold sector.
+We expand this analysis of the frontal boundaries across more samples in Section \ref{section:additional_front}, which reveals that CorrDiff consistently adjusts the winds, temperature and radar reflectivity at the front, but that its skill in sharpening frontal gradients exhibits case-to-case variability.